BSCPGROUPHOLDINGSLLC/3000_001_2021_1---THEORY-AND-CULTURE/README.md

     >> Moufida Tlatli, Silences of the Palace
     >> Jameson “Third-World Literature in the Era of Multinational Capitalism”
     >> How East and West think in profoundly different ways - BBC Future

---
+    >> Kincaid, Jamaica - A Small Place-Farrar, Straus and Giroux (2000) --